Damage response, Habitat restoration

 Overview

 The St. Louis River U.S. Steel Superfund Site, located in Duluth, Minnesota, is a former steelmaking and wire mill facility that began operations in the early 1900s.
 Historic operations released hazardous substances, including polycyclic aromatic hydrocarbons (PAHs) and heavy metals, into the environment.
 The Site was placed on the National Priories List in 1983 and includes 19 Operable Units in both wetland and upland areas.
 The Minnesota Pollution Control Agency leads remedial activities at the site.
-In 2016, U.S. Steel began working with U.S. EPA Great Lakes National Program Office to develop a complimentary plan to clean up contaminated sediment under the authority of the Great Lakes Legacy Act; the project is scheduled to be completed in early 2023.
+In 2016, U.S. Steel began working with U.S. EPA Great Lakes National Program Office to develop a complimentary plan to clean up contaminated sediment under the authority of the Great Lakes Legacy Act; the project was completed in 2024.

 Trustees